Passenger-CAA/passenger-cli/README.md

 _(because thats all we support right now)_

-Here are the required environment variables to place in an `.env` file or equivilent inline passing environment variables.
+Here are the required environment variables to place in an `.env` file or equivalent inline passing environment variables.

 ### Costs

 _To get the best accuracy, we use GPT-4_, **This requires a billing account** and at-least `$1` credit.
-From our initial tests with pay as you go, it seems to cost 0.0001 dolars so far I have not been charged for the API access, I think for a larger team you can expect a cost from OpenAI and thats a price you might consider worth while considering all of the agrovation this tool will save you, business and developer alignment has always been a problem and tests can be wrote wrong, this tool will spare all of that.
-I think depending on how good Passenger becomes the benifits will quickly outway the costs.
+From our initial tests with pay-as-you-go, it seems to cost 0.0001 dollars so far I have not been charged for the API access, I think for a larger team you can expect a cost from OpenAI and that's a price you might consider worthwhile considering all of the aggravation this tool will save you, business and developer alignment has always been a problem and tests can be written wrong, this tool will spare all of that.
+I think depending on how good Passenger becomes the benefits will quickly outweigh the costs.

 ### Requirements

 - bun (probably but we will be removing that barier soon)
-- OpenAI paid account with atleast $1 credit and api key and billing setup
+- OpenAI paid account with at least $1 credit and API key and billing setup
-- an existing file with a solution for an issue, this can be wrote in any programming language, see ./docs/example
+- an existing file with a solution for an issue, this can be written in any programming language, see ./docs/example
-- A (jira/github with issues) account
+- A (Jira/GitHub with issues) account
-- a project and a issue to compare
+- a project and an issue to compare

 #### For GitHub install

-1. Please add the Github App to your organization or specific repo(s) its **a simple one click secure way to connect.**
+1. Please add the GitHub App to your organization or specific repo(s) It is **a simple one-click secure way to connect.**
 [Passenger Code-Alignment Assistant App](https://github.com/apps/passenger-caa)

 2. Add and populate the following environment variables